-- Are consistent with the appropriate level of education according to the National and European Qualifications Frameworks (EQF) and with the qualifications to be awarded. - Are consistent with the main objectives of the program and stem from the University's Mission and the Strategic Plan for Development. - Clearly describe the minimum competencies required for graduation.
+- are consistent with the appropriate level of education according to the National and European Qualifications Framework (EQF) and with the qualification to be awarded; - are consistent with the main objectives of the programme and stem from the University Mission, and the Strategic Plan for Development.

+- clearly describe the minimum competencies required for graduation.
 They are achievable and realistic.
-Clinical sciences are oriented towards a patient-cantered approach, and include effective communication, evidence-based diagnosis, and treatment. - Focus on the overarching knowledge, skills, and/or the sense of responsibility and autonomy defined by the program content. - Emphasize the importance of fundamental as well as clinical knowledge, alongside practical/clinical/research skills (including methods of diagnosis, Evidence-Based Medicine), as well as the application of ethical, legal, and professional responsibilities in medical practice. - Are aligned with each component's (module's) learning outcomes: at the end of each course description, the link between the particular course LOs and the general LOs is shown.
-Module LOs are shaped according to the program LOs.
-Subsequent teaching/learning/assessment methodologies are defined in each syllabus to achieve the LOs of each module.
+Clinical sciences are oriented towards a patient-centered approach, and effective communication, evidence-based diagnosis and treatment; - focus on the overarching knowledge, skills and/or the sense of responsibility and autonomy defined by the programme content; - emphasise the importance of fundamental as well as clinical knowledge, alongside the practical/clinical/research skills (including methods of diagnosis, Evidence-Based Medicine), as well as applying ethical, legal and professional responsibilities in medical practice. - are aligned with each component's (module's) learning outcomes: at the end of each course description, the link between the particular course LOs and the general LOs is shown. modules LOs are shaped according to the program LOs.
+Subsequent teaching/learning/assessment methodology is defined in each syllabus to achieve the LOs of each module.

-In the SER, the institution mentioned that learning outcomes are established with the active participation of all program stakeholders (academic/invited staff, students, graduates, employers, etc.).
-However, during interviews with faculty members/employers, we found that at least in some areas, such as professionalism, the faculty members/employers are not fully familiar with its concepts.
-Therefore, it could not be ensured that all the stakeholders of the program are fully familiar with the program learning outcomes.
+In the Self-Evaluation Report (SER), the institution mentioned that learning outcomes are established with the active participation of all program stakeholders (academic/invited staff, students, graduates, employers, etc.).
+However, during interviews we found that employers are not fully familiar with its concepts.
+Therefore, it could not be ensured that all stakeholders of the program are fully familiar with program learning outcomes.